groundlight/python-sdk/docs/blog/2024-03-20-unclear-blog.md

 </figure>

-## Strategies for Navigating Ambiguity:
+## Strategies for Navigating Ambiguity

 Although encountering unclear images might seem like a setback, it actually opens up avenues for improvement and customization.
 Our detectors are designed to identify and flag these ambiguous cases, empowering you to steer their interpretation.
 Here are some strategies you can employ to enhance the process: